opencontainers/runtime-spec/config.md

     "readonlyRootfs": true,
 ```

 Additional file systems can be declared as "mounts", declared by the the array element mounts.
-The parameters are similar to the ones in Linux mount system call. [http://linux.die.net/man/2/mount](http://linux.die.net/man/2/mount)
+The parameters are similar to the ones in Linux's [mount][] system call.

 type: Linux, *filesystemtype* argument supported by the kernel are listed in */proc/filesystems* (e.g., "minix", "ext2", "ext3", "jfs", "xfs", "reiserfs", "msdos", "proc", "nfs", "iso9660").
 Windows: ntfs